destination-earth/DestinE_ESA_GFTS/docs/rule_of_participation.md

 # Rules of participation

 It is possible to participate in the organization of the DestinE project and in the definition of the Use Cases, if part of Horizon Europe or of a project in partnership with DestinE.
-Each use case and project will have its own repository, following the naming convention explained in the [Read Me](README.md).
+Each use case and project will have its own repository, following the naming convention explained in the [Read Me](https://github.com/destination-earth/DestinE) of the DestinE repository.

 For each new project which want to be part of this organisation and fully hosted here, it is required to have the following elements in the repository:
 * Licence